Consumer medicine information

 Check the following before use.

-Oxygen cylinders must be fitted with an appropriate and lawfully supplied pressure-reducing device dedicated to use with medical oxygen and complying with Australian Standards (See Section 4.2 Dose and Method of Administration; Section 4.4 Special Warnings and Precautions for Use, Handling and instructions for use).
+Oxygen cylinders must be fitted with an appropriate and lawfully supplied pressure-reducing device dedicated to use with medicinal oxygen and complying with Australian Standards (see Section 4.2 Dose and Method of Administration; Section 4.4 Special Warnings and Precautions for Use, Handling and instructions for use).
 Where this device is separate, it must match the cylinder valve pin index outlet.
 Where the dispensing equipment connection is separate, this must be connected by an oxygen-specific coupling.

 Oxygen toxicity may occur with prolonged exposure to high inspired oxygen levels.
-High oxygen concentrations should be given for the shortest possible time required to achieve the required clinical outcome, and reduced as soon as possible to the lowest concentrations needed to prevent or treat hypoxia.
+High oxygen concentrations should be given for the shortest possible time required to achieve the required clinical outcome and reduced as soon as possible to the lowest concentrations needed to prevent or treat hypoxia.

 If oxygen is mixed with other gases, its concentration in the gas mixture inhaled (FiO2) must be maintained at least at 21% in the inhaled gas.
 Oxygen inhaled fraction can be increased up to 100%.